Wandalen/wTools/doc/layers.md

 - **deps**: 2 · **int**: 2 · **=L**: 1 · **↓L**: 0 · **↑L**: 1
 - **version**: 0.58.0
 - **no_std**: no
-- **keywords**: fundamental, general-purpose, clone, proc-macro, derive
+- **keywords**: fundamental, general-purpose, clone, proc-macro, attribute
 - **categories**: algorithms, development-tools
 - **pitch**: Proc-macro backend for clone_dyn — do not depend on directly; add clone_dyn to your Cargo.toml instead.